Harshu05x/-ReviseWithArsh-6Companies30Days-Challenge./README.md

 - **Discussion:** Join the conversation by opening issues or participating in discussions.

 ## Let's Connect
-Connect with me on [LinkedIn](<(https://www.linkedin.com/in/harshad-madhbhave/)>) and share your insights or experiences.
-Let's support each other on this learning journey!
+Connect with me on [LinkedIn](https://www.linkedin.com/in/harshad-madhbhave/) and check out my [GitHub](https://github.com/Harshu05x/ReviseWithArsh-6Companies30Days-Challenge) for more insights into this challenge and my coding journey.

 Happy Coding! 🚀